-India and Lithuania agreed to work in the areas of deep tech startups as well as forge lasting ties in the manufacturing of semiconductor chips.
+India and Lithuania on Tuesday agreed to work in the areas of deep tech startups as well as forge lasting ties in manufacturing of semiconductor chips.

-Singh said that India has made rapid advances in the last nine years under Prime Minister Narendra Modi in science, technology, and Innovation and conveyed to the Lithuanian side that India is ready to extend all help to its age-old partner.
-He said apart from rapid, and globally recognized achievements in space, its biotech laurels in 4 indigenous vaccines for COVID is before the world.
+Singh said that India has made rapid advances in the last nine years under Prime Minister Narendra Modi in areas of science, technology and Innovation and conveyed to the Lithuanian side that India is ready to extend all help to its age-old partner.
+He said, apart from rapid and globally recognized achievements in space, its biotech laurels in terms of 4 indigenous vaccines of COVID is before the world.

-The Lithuanian Minister mentioned that a global MNC from his country, “Teltonika,” is working with Taiwan to manufacture sophisticated chips.
-The company also has a presence in India and can take the collaboration of chip-making to a new height in years to come.
+The Lithuanian Minister mentioned that a global MNC from his country, “Teltonika” is working with Taiwan for manufacturing of sophisticated chips and the company has a presence in India also and can take collaboration of chip making to a new height in years to come.

 The Department of Science & Technology, through the MEA, has been negotiating a Science & Technology Agreement with Lithuania since 2010.
-In April 2010, a revised Indian counter-draft incorporating a few minor modifications was formally submitted to the Lithuanian side, and its formal response is still awaited.
+In April 2010, a revised Indian counter-draft incorporating few minor modifications was formally submitted to the Lithuanian side and its formal response is still awaited.